kadore520/tenonvpn-join/README.md

 or
 wget https://github.com/actantion/vpn_join/archive/1.1.2.zip

-2. Execute: sh init_env.sh
+2. init system, system will restart after execution

-System will restart after execution
+ sh init_env.sh

 3. (optional step), set your own private key (is the private key, not the account address), all nodes share incentives will be sent to this account address